Masaramat/Employees/README.md

 3. Still working on better table joins
 4. Trying to learn better testing technologies (using docker and containers)
 5. Liquibase is active but have minor contriants conflict with JPA.
 I am still working on it
+6. You might have a bit of problem with adding first elements (Keep adding againg as this is going to be resseting the seq tables)

 ## Dependencies and versions
 1. Spring Boot version: 3.1.1